CenterForOpenScience/SCORE-papers/README.md

 ## Quick Start Guide

 For first time setup of this repository, open the project in R Studio and run `renv::restore()` in the console.
 This will install **all** packages used in the project in the versions that were used during development.
-If you are having issues with `renv::restore()`, make sure your installation of R and its [mandatory tools](https://mac.r-project.org/tools/) are up to date.

 Next, run `usethis::edit_r_environ()` in the console to open your .Renviron file.
 Enter 'google_oauth_email="youremail@cos.io"' as a new line in the file, making sure to replace "youremail@cos.io" with your actual email within quotations.
 This will allow Google to silently authenticate without needing to change any code.
 To set this option, run `googledrive::drive_auth(email = Sys.getenv("google_oauth_email"))` and `googlesheets4::gs4_auth(email = Sys.getenv("google_oauth_email"))` in the console.
 You may need to complete a one-time authentication through your browser if you have not used these packages before.